JhanviAggarwal100/Attrition-Analysis/README.md

                       "Attrition is a silent killer for businesses.
 It disrupts operations, increases costs, and erodes morale".

-But what's causing employees to leave
+But what's causing employees to leave?

 ## Overview